-- Separatist parties took 72 out of 135 seats in Catalonia’s legislature, a five-seat majority.
+- Separatist parties won 72 out of 135 seats in Catalonia’s legislature, a majority of five.

 - However, they only got 48 percent support.

 - Regional president Artur Mas nevertheless claimed a mandate to continue the process of breaking away from Spain.

 - The far-left and separatist Candidatura d’Unitat Popular (CUP) — which otherwise opposes Mas — will be needed for a majority.